 |Excalibur 3526TB 5 Tray Dehydrator||19 x 17 x 8.5 in||15 pounds||5 Fixed||400||$$$||Thermostat

-**Numbers in parenthesis represents the maximum number of trays that can be used.
+**Numbers in parenthesis represent the maximum number of trays that can be used.
 Additional trays need to be purchased separately.

 Using a Food Dehydrator